Last Updated on

 Maybe because this was our first real impact with the rural Philippines, we developed a strong affection for this beautiful island.
 I think it’s really a no miss destination for a decent tour of the Philippines.

-We advice spending 4 or 5 days of your 2 weeks Philippines itinerary in Bohol
+We advise spending 4 or 5 days of your 2 weeks Philippines itinerary in Bohol

 - Day 1: from Tagbilaran to Panglao Island (try to make it to Pungtod, also called the Virgin Island, one of the best beaches in Southeast Asia)